turkerdolapci/GroundStation-UHF-NonRotator/SpectrumFiltering_LNA/README.md

 The main focus in this study is to receive the signals in the range 435 MHz to 439 MHz and the side focus is to receive in the range 400 MHz to 403 MHz.
 The corners of this frequency ranges are not sharp, but the designs aim to receive the middle portion of these ranges.
 This is because of the possible discrepancy between the datasheet values and the real life performance of the filters, and the possible frequency shift that may arise when the components in the system chain are cascaded on the circuit board.
 To minimize the risk, QucsStudio schematic simulations will be conducted, when possible.

-## Ready-to-use SAW Bandpass Filters
+## Ready-to-use SAW Bandpass Filter IC's
 ### Best Choices
 * [TAI-SAW TA0980A](https://www.taisaw.com/assets/PDF/TA0980A%20_Rev.4.0_.pdf)  (Center Frequency: 402 MHz, BW: 4 MHz)
 * [TAI-SAW TA2320A](https://www.rfmw.com/datasheets/taisaw/ta2320a%20_rev.1.0_.pdf)  (Center Frequency: 437.5 MHz, BW: 5 MHz)